wttech/aet/documentation/src/main/wiki/Dictionary.md

 a Maven tool configuration file that contains information about the project and configuration details used by Maven to build the project.

 *Rebasing*
-am operation changing the existing pattern to the current result.
+an operation changing the existing pattern to the current result.

 *Regression testing*
-This is a type of software testing that seeks to uncover new software bugs, or regressions, in existing functional and non-functional areas of a system.
-It is especially useful after changes such as enhancements, patches or configuration changes, have been made .
+this is a type of software testing that seeks to uncover new software bugs, or regressions, in existing functional and non-functional areas of a system.
+It is especially useful after changes such as enhancements, patches or configuration changes, have been made.

 *Remove Lines Data Modifier*
 a modifier that allows to remove lines from the source (data or pattern) that a given page is compared to.